 We are passionate about sport and physical well-being.
-All students in the Sixth Form have around three hours of timetabled games lessons per week (no PE), making use of our sports hall (one of the largest in the region), sports studio, fitness suite and outdoor all weather and grass pitches.
-Most of our training and matches take place on our pitches at the Upper, but we also draw on 26 acres of pitches 15 minutes away from school, at Little Abington.
+All students in the Sixth Form have around three hours of timetabled games lessons per week (no PE), making use of our sports hall, sports studio, fitness suite and outdoor all weather and grass pitches.
+Most of our training and matches take place on our pitches at the Upper, but we also use the 26 acres of pitches 15 minutes away from school, at Little Abington.

 Our core sports are cricket (girls and boys), hockey (girls and boys), netball, rugby and tennis (girls and boys), and these are an important aspect of our games programme, both within timetabled curriculum time and outside it.
 Take a look the sport pages in our beyond the curriculum section for full details of our games programme.

 - Learning journey

 Sixth form students have access to an extensive list of options, which range from team to individual and from competitive to recreational.
 Options include badminton, touch rugby and a range of fitness classes – all designed to give students the opportunity to try something new.

 Students can also select sport coaching options during their timetabled enrichment sessions.

 Term Sport Michaelmas Hockey Lent Netball Summer Tennis, cricket or options

 Term Sport Michaelmas Rugby Lent Hockey Summer Tennis, cricket or options

 Students can train independently in our fitness suite, using a programme put together for them by our conditioning coach.
 There are also after school practices for each of our major sports.
 Those top performers are invited to join the PESP (Perse Elite Sports Programme) in which students are given the opportunity to attend lectures and seminars from top sports practitioners to help further their understanding and approach to sport.